Arlington High School (Tennessee): Student academics

-Nearly 2,400 students attend Arlington High School.
-Seventy-one percent of these students are White, twenty-two percent are African American, three percent are Hispanic and two percent are Asian.
-Students are offered a very diverse and well-rounded curriculum, offering a wide variety of choices such as Advanced Placement courses, Honors courses, a range of vocational programs such as Health Occupations Students of America and Criminal Justice.
+Around 1,900 students attend Arlington High School.
+Seventy-one percent of these students are White, twenty-two percent are African American, three percent are Hispanic, and two percent are Asian.
+Students are offered a very diverse and well-rounded curriculum, offering a wide variety of choices such as Advanced Placement courses, honors courses, a range of vocational programs such as Health Occupations Students of America and Criminal Justice.
 Students are asked to find a focus plan such as liberal arts or journalism to guide their class selection.